Possession of Marijuana Charges in Tennessee

 Possession of marijuana is illegal within the state of Tennessee.
 Though it is classified as a Schedule VI substance, the state takes possession charges seriously and imposes substantial penalties upon conviction.
 Many marijuana charges are written up as citations, but law enforcement in Seymour, Pigeon Forge, and Gatlinburg has discretion when arresting individuals for possession.
 If you have been arrested for marijuana possession in Tennessee, trust Delius & McKenzie, PLLC to be on your side.
-Our experienced Sevierville criminal defense attorneys can guide you through the court process, working with you to get your charges dropped or reduced.
+Our experienced Sevierville criminal defense attorneys can guide you through your marijuana possession charges and the court process, to get your charges dropped or reduced.

 Being convicted of marijuana possession in Tennessee has serious consequences.
-Even possession of less than half an ounce can result in serious penalties for repeat offenses, including:
+Even possession of less than half an ounce of marijuana can result in serious penalties (including jail time) for repeat offenders, including:

 - The first offense is a misdemeanor punishable by up to a year in jail and a maximum fine of $250.

 - The second offense is a misdemeanor punishable by up to a year in jail and a maximum fine of $500.

 - The third or subsequent offenses are felonies punishable by one to six years in jail and a maximum fine of $1,000.

 An experienced Sevierville drug crimes attorney at our firm can help you understand your charges and help you fight against them.

 Penalties for possession with intent to sell in Tennessee

 When the weighted amount of possessed marijuana reaches more than half an ounce, the state presumes that the possession is with the intent to distribute or sell.
 The rationale behind this distinction is that more than half an ounce is too much for personal use.
 Therefore, the possession must be with the intent to distribute, and selling drugs is a felony.
 Potential penalties and jail time for possession with intent to distribute include: